naozuu/Virtual-Touchpad/Virtual_Touchpad/README.txt

 A computer-vision-based virtual touchpad that allows users to control the mouse cursor with hand gestures captured through a webcam.
 The index finger controls cursor movement, while a pinch gesture between the index finger and thumb performs a mouse click.

-> Bahasa Indonesia tersedia pada bagian [Dokumentasi Bahasa Indonesia](#dokumentasi-bahasa-indonesia).
+> Bahasa Indonesia tersedia pada bagian [Dokumentasi Bahasa Indonesia] dibawah

 ---